bscan/python-slackbot/README.md

 =============
 A Slack bot written in python that allows for two way communication.

 Originally forked from https://github.com/slackhq/python-rtmbot, python-slackbot is the simplest way to build a Bot user for Slack.
-Unlike python-rtmbot, this repo also has full support for UTF-8 encoding.
+Unlike python-rtmbot, this repo has full support for messages with UTF-8 characters and automatic reconnects.